dgroomes/lucene-playground/in-memory/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Facet search.
+* [x] SKIP (This would be better to do in my `http-api` subproject because it's interactive and also I encapsulated a nice `TimeZoneSearchSystem` abstraction there) Facet search.
 I'm new to facets.
 Still trying to get a feel for them.
 What's a good candidate for facet search with the Java classes domain?
 I think maybe modules?
 While there are probably too many unique packages to be used effectively as a (dimension of?) a facet, I think the number of unique modules make modules a good candidate.
   * DONE Index modules.